 Faculty unit members who wish to be considered apply for tenure will notify submit a written application to their immediate supervisor no later than such date as may be specified under institutional promotion and tenure procedures or, in the absence of such institutional procedures, October 5 of the sixth year of tenure track service.
 Such notification will allow the promotion and tenure committees, instituted under § 12A.4, access to the faculty unit member's personnel file and individualized professional development plans.
 It is the responsibility of the faculty unit member to prepare, assemble and submit no later than October 5 all favorable documentation which is appropriate and upon which the faculty unit member relies to establish.
-The application shall include documentation to establish that the unit member has developed, maintained and implemented well defined plans for professional development in the areas of teaching, scholarship and service that demonstrate promise, as required under Appendix P, that the unit member shall in due course meet institutional performance standards in teaching, scholarship and service for persons who hold the rank of professor.
-Each institution may stipulate certain desired elements or format for the documentation, which shall be made available to faculty unit members in written form.
+The application will include documentation to establish that the unit member has developed, maintained and implemented well defined plans for professional development in the areas of teaching, scholarship and service that demonstrate promise, as required under Appendix P, that the unit member will shall in due course meet institutional performance standards in teaching, scholarship and service for persons who hold the rank of professor.
+The review of eligibility for tenure will consider only performance in the unit member's professorial role; hence, faculty unit members with library duties who are entitled to retain professorial rank or whose appointment is split between professorial and librarian ranks will be responsible for producing documentation that their instructional, research and service activities meet institutional standards implementing Board Policy No. 4:38.
+Each institution may stipulate certain desired elements or format for the documentation, which will shall be made available to faculty unit members in written form.
 The immediate supervisor, and any other supervisors, including the president, who review the file in order to make independent recommendations, may supplement the material assembled by the faculty with information obtained from other sources, and they may base their recommendations upon such additional information, provided that such additional information is included in the file together with the materials assembled by the faculty unit member.
 This documentation and the recommendations of the department head (and of the departmental promotion and tenure committee, if any) will be forwarded by the department head to the administrator responsible for the process at the college or school level or at the institutional level, whichever is applicable, no later than such date as may be specified under institutional promotion and tenure procedures or, in the absence of such institutional procedures, November 5.